 The pīpīwharauroa / shining cuckoo is the seventh most frequently encountered native forest bird species in these five-minute bird counts.
-Pīpīwharauroa / shining cuckoo encounter rates have declined by 53% since 2011, from a mean of 0.17 pīpīwharauroa / shining cuckoos recorded per five-minute bird count in 2011 to a mean of 0.08 pīpīwharauroa / shining cuckoos per count in 2020 (the coefficient of year on log abundance was -0.070; 95% CI -0.114 - -0.027; Figure 3.2.13).
-The majority of this decline occurred between 2018 and

-2019, with encounter rates during the 2019 and 2020 counts significantly lower than encounter rates recorded between 2011 and 2018.
+Pīpīwharauroa / shining cuckoo encounter rates have declined by 35% since 2011, from a mean of 0.17 pīpīwharauroa / shining cuckoos recorded per five-minute bird count in 2011 to a mean of 0.11 pīpīwharauroa / shining cuckoos per count in 2021 (the coefficient of year on log abundance was -0.073; 95% CI -0.114 - -0.036; Figure 3.2.13).
+The majority of this decline has occurred since 2018, with encounter rates during the 2019, 2020 and 2021 counts significantly lower than encounter rates recorded prior to 2018.
 Up until 2018, these bird counts were typically carried out between early November and early December each year, whereas the 2019 and 2020 counts extended into late December and early January.
-Pīpīwharauroa / shining cuckoo call rates are known to decline steadily from December onwards (Heather & Robertson, 2015), so the decline in pīpīwharauroa / shining cuckoo encounter rates observed during these five-minute bird counts almost certainly reflects differences in the conspicuousness of pīpīwharauroa / shining cuckoos between the 2011-2018 and 2019-2020 counts, rather than a decline in numbers over this time.
+Pīpīwharauroa / shining cuckoo call rates are known to decline steadily from December onwards (Heather & Robertson, 2015), so the decline in pīpīwharauroa / shining cuckoo encounter rates observed between 2018 and 2021 has previously been attributed to differences in the conspicuousness of pīpīwharauroa / shining cuckoos between the 2011-2018 and 2019-2020 counts, rather than a decline in numbers over this time (McArthur et al. 2021).
+In 2021 however, 83% of the bird counts were carried out during November and early December, at a time when pīpiwharauroa / shining cuckoo conspicuousness should have been similar to that encountered during the 2011-2018 counts.
+This indicates that a large proportion of the decline in pīpiwharauroa / shining cuckoo encounter rates observed since 2018 may indeed reflect an actual decline in the population of this species in Wellington City.

 Pīpīwharauroa / shining cuckoos are sparsely distributed throughout Wellington City, though 'hotspots' in encounter rates appear to occur in forested reserves adjacent to Zealandia, and in Khandallah Park (Figure 3.2.14).
-Pīpīwharauroa / shining cuckoo is the sixteenth most frequently reported native forest bird species by citizen scientists in Wellington City.
-Between 2011 and 2021, citizen scientists reported a total of 386 encounters with pīpīwharauroa / shining cuckoos, demonstrating that these birds are sparsely distributed in native forest and surburban habitats throughout the city (Figure 3.2.14).
+The pīpīwharauroa / shining cuckoo is the fifteenth most frequently reported native forest bird species by citizen scientists in Wellington City.
+Between 2011 and 2022, citizen scientists reported a total of 998 encounters with pīpīwharauroa / shining cuckoos, demonstrating that these birds are sparsely distributed in native forest and surburban habitats throughout the city (Figure 3.2.14).

-Figure 3.2.13: Mean (±SE) number of pīpīwharauroa / shining cuckoos recorded per five-minute bird count station in Wellington City between 2011 and 2020.
+Figure 3.2.13: Mean (±SE) number of pīpīwharauroa / shining cuckoos recorded per five-minute bird count station in Wellington City between 2011 and 2021.

-Figure 3.2.14: Distribution of pīpīwharauroa / shining cuckoos in Wellington City between 2011 and 2021.
-Orange circles represent pīpīwharauroa / shining cuckoo detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of pīpīwharauroa / shining cuckoos detected per station between 2011 and 2020.
-Yellow, green and blue circles represent pīpīwharauroa / shining cuckoo observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2021.
+Figure 3.2.14: Distribution of pīpīwharauroa / shining cuckoos in Wellington City between 2011 and 2022.
+Orange circles represent pīpīwharauroa / shining cuckoo detections at five-minute bird count stations, with the size of the circle corresponding to the mean annual number of pīpīwharauroa / shining cuckoos detected per station between 2011 and 2021.
+Yellow, green and blue circles represent pīpīwharauroa / shining cuckoo observations reported by local citizen scientists via eBird, the New Zealand Bird Atlas or iNaturalist between 2011 and 2022.